guanxyz/vpic-docker/README.md

 ./launch.sh
 ````
 Running docker with the _-it_ option gives you an interactive shell inside the container that you can use to edit and run codes.
-If you invoke _..//launch.sh_ it runs the code with the default parameters.

   * Monitor the output -- from the virtual machine (not inside the container).
 You will need another shell.